Title

 Conclusion(s)

-We produce a highly competent, practical, and extensive creative and scholarly project centered on serving people of color, with disabilities, belongs to LGBTQ+ community, or any otherness.
+We produced a highly competent, practical, and extensive creative and scholarly project centered on serving people of color, with disabilities, belongs to LGBTQ+ community, or any otherness.
 The opportunity helped participating students connect to their community of choice, solve a real-world problem, and develop resilience, and empathy, which are highly sought after soft skills in the workplace.

 We plan to continue working on the project to test, iterate, and refine the visual outcomes to produce a research paper.
 The paper will be written with our student researchers, highlighting their contribution and roles in the design and development, methodological support, and data analysis and interpretation of the project.